7-Part Bodhichitta: The Lam-rim Basis

 We have unhappiness, the first type of suffering, which is that feeling that, when we have it, we’d like to be rid of.
 More specifically, feeling unhappy is the way we experience the ripening of negative potentials built up from having engaged in destructive behavior.

 The suffering of change, our ordinary happiness, is the way that we experience the ripening of positive potential, positive force built up from having engaged in constructive behavior.
 I don’t use the words “merit” and “sin.”
 They’re absurd in a Buddhist context.
 They’re Christian terms.
-I use “positive force,” “negative force,” “constructive”and “destructive behavior” – there’s no value judgment here.
+I use “positive force,” “negative force,” “constructive” and “destructive behavior” – there’s no value judgment here.
 That happiness is defined as that feeling from which, when we experience it, we would not like to be parted.

 On the basis of this unawareness of how we exist, we get all sorts of disturbing emotions.
 “I want to be happy, and I want to have more happiness” – so we act out of attachment, desire, or greed.
 “I want to be free of unhappiness” – so anything that we think or imagine will cause us unhappiness, we have aversion, anger, or hatred toward.
 And in general, we’re naive; we don’t know what’s going on.

 All this brings on impulsive behavior, impulses to act in certain ways.
 How do these things bring on impulses?
-Impulses is what karma is talking about.
+Impulses are what karma is talking about.
 Karma is an impulse, a mental urge to do, say or think something.
 It is brought on by a feeling of liking to do something.
 For example, “I feel like yelling at you.”
 That feeling then leads to the impulse that brings us into the action.
 That impulse is the karma.

 How does that come about?
 It gets complicated.
 Basically, what’s happening is that when we have feelings of happiness and unhappiness, we also have clinging.
 This goes back to the teachings of the twelve links.
 When we have the feeling of happiness, i.e., the feeling that we want not to be parted from, we crave not to be parted from it; we cling to it.
 When we have the feeling of unhappiness, namely the feeling we want to be parted from, we crave to get rid of it.
 The word “clinging” that’s used in the twelve links is actually the Sanskrit word that means “thirst.”
 We’re literally thirsting.
 “I’ve got to get rid of this,” or “I’ve got to have this.”
 So, it’s sort of desperate.